lijiansong/ndarray/README.md

-# ndarray GitHub Page
+# NDArray GitHub Page
 This branch is the github page of `ndarray`.

 ## TODO
-Finish the git page by jekyll later...
+Fix the git page later...